vits03/javascript-exercises/13_caesar/README.md

 write a function that takes a string to be encoded and a shift factor and then returns the encoded string:

+takes string as argument
+convert each character in string to unicode subtract n to all unicode values except all punctuations(if the value if above or lower the unicode punctuation threshold dont add n) if the new shifted  value is greater than the unicode value of z or smaller than unicode of A ,subtract the new value with  the limit of unicode(in this case z) and add the answer with the lower limit (a or 65)

 ```javascript
 caesar('A', 1) // simply shifts the letter by 1: returns 'B'
 ```